ramyar4321/personal-website/README.md

 Further improvements:
 1. The RNN perdiction returns the same value for any input.
     This maybe due to choosing wrong hyper-parameters.
 This needs to be fixed.
+Its been almost 2 years since my ML course so I am a bit rusty.
 2. Potentially, use Convoluted Neural Network.

 ## Contact info